Angkor: End of the Angkorian period

-The end of the Angkorian period is generally set as 1431, the year Angkor was sacked and looted by Suphannaphum-Mon dynasty of Ayutthaya invaders, though the civilization already had been in decline in the 13th and 14th centuries.
+The end of the Angkorian period is generally set as around 1431, which some archaeologists used paleobotanical and stratigraphic data from core samples that were radiometrically carbon dated.
+They used this information to determine that the moat of Angkor Tom was not being used around this time, which means the site was in a decline.
+Over the year Angkor was sacked and looted by the Suphannaphum-Mon dynasty of Ayutthaya invaders, though the civilization had already been in decline in the 13th and 14th centuries.
+While the main cause of the decline is unknown, archaeologists believe it could have been due to environmental changes and constraint ability within the community of Angkor.
 During the course of the 15th century, nearly all of Angkor was abandoned, except for Angkor Wat, which remained a Buddhist shrine.

 Several theories have been advanced to account for the decline and abandonment of Angkor: